awesomepaul-software-engineering/banking-app-nextjs/README.md

 ## 🙏 Acknowledgments

-Special thanks to **JSMastery** YouTube channel for the excellent tutorial and inspiration that helped bring this project to life.
-Their comprehensive teaching approach and detailed explanations made it possible to build this sophisticated banking application.

 - **JSMastery YouTube Channel**: [https://www.youtube.com/@javascriptmastery](https://www.youtube.com/@javascriptmastery)
 - **Tutorial Reference**: Modern banking application tutorial series
 - **Learning Platform**: Provided the foundation and best practices for this implementation